VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI-BACKUP.md

 # Recommendation 1

+## 1.3 Example Statute Update

+> 32 V.S.A. § 4152 (a)(3) A brief description of each parcel of taxable real estate in the town.
+“Parcel” means <ins>a separate and sellable lot or piece of real estate.
+Parcels are to be combined to represent</ins> *all contiguous land in the same ownership, together with all improvements thereon* <ins>for tax administration.</ins>

 # Recommendation 2: Support Digital Parcel Maintenance and Submittal to the State of Vermont - Version 2

 ## 2.1 Summary